Sun Communities (NYSE:SUI) Research Coverage Started at BMO Capital Markets

 BMO Capital Markets initiated coverage on shares of Sun Communities (NYSE:SUI) in a report issued on Wednesday, Analyst Ratings Network reports.
 The firm issued a buy rating and a $224.00 price objective on the real estate investment trust’s stock.

 A number of other brokerages have also issued reports on SUI.
-Royal Bank of Canada upped their price target on shares of Sun Communities from $216.00 to $227.00 and gave the company an outperform rating in a research note on Wednesday.
-Zacks Investment Research upgraded shares of Sun Communities from a hold rating to a buy rating and set a $219.00 price objective on the stock in a research note on Wednesday, November 3rd.
-Finally, Barclays initiated coverage on shares of Sun Communities in a research note on Wednesday, September 1st.
+Zacks Investment Research upgraded shares of Sun Communities from a hold rating to a buy rating and set a $219.00 price target on the stock in a research note on Wednesday, November 3rd.
+Barclays initiated coverage on shares of Sun Communities in a research note on Wednesday, September 1st.
 They issued an overweight rating and a $232.00 price objective on the stock.
+Finally, Royal Bank of Canada increased their price objective on shares of Sun Communities from $216.00 to $227.00 and gave the stock an outperform rating in a research note on Wednesday.
 Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
 According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $203.00.

 Shares of Sun Communities stock opened at $196.10 on Wednesday.
 The company has a current ratio of 2.16, a quick ratio of 2.16 and a debt-to-equity ratio of 0.66.
 Sun Communities has a 12-month low of $137.43 and a 12-month high of $209.98.
 The firm has a market capitalization of $22.74 billion, a price-to-earnings ratio of 59.79, a PEG ratio of 2.51 and a beta of 0.59.
 The firm’s 50 day simple moving average is $194.18 and its two-hundred day simple moving average is $186.47.